PathwayCommons/guide/src/collections/_workflows/pathway_enrichment_ii/visualize.Rmd

 ### A long list of pathways

 [Previously]({{site.baseurl}}/{{page.workflow.identify_pathways}}), we used GSEA to distill gene sets enriched in the underlying differences in RNA abundance between platelets from healthy donors (HD) and individuals diagnosed with breast cancer (BrCa).
-Our rationale for applying enrichment analyis was that we would much rather reason at the pathway-level than the gene-level.
+Our rationale for applying enrichment analysis was that we would much rather reason at the pathway-level than the gene-level.
 Figure 1 shows a section of the GSEA report and Table 1 shows an excerpt of the actual enrichment report for BrCa.

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_1 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">